jenishk20/splitwise-splitter/README.md

 4. **Parsing & Storage**
    Claude responds with structured JSON → Result is saved in MongoDB and marked as `Done`.

+5. **Error Handling**
+   Failed processing jobs are automatically retried and eventually sent to a Dead Letter Queue (DLQ) for manual inspection.

 ### Flow Diagram ( Generated from User Flow and Business Logic )

 ![Flow Diagram](https://resume-jenish.s3.us-east-1.amazonaws.com/image.png)